-A Balkan country that was one of the new states to emerge from the break-up of former Yugoslavia
+A northern Balkan country that in its current incarnation emerged from the break-up of former Yugoslavia

 .
 Croatia was one of the first two countries (together with Slovenia

 ) to break away from the federation and in the process it got entangled in parts of the wars that shattered the region during the 1990s – see especially Vukovar